ox/sparc/README.md

 ## Installation/Building

-Download the XCode project, open it, and run build.
+Download the XCode project, open it, and hit the build button.